Parsa-Sedigh/go-sawler-microservices/pamphlets/section-3.md

 that user is able to authenticate and then sends back the appropriate res.

 We don't necessarily have to use the broker service to authenticate.
 We could contact the auth service directly, we have to have it's port exposed to the internet.
-But only using the broker service to authenticate also works.
+But only using the broker service to authenticate also works(we could expose them but we need to use a firewall).

 Initially we'll use the broker service as the single point of entry.